awsdocs/amazon-mq-developer-guide/doc_source/active-standby-broker-deployment.md

-# Amazon MQ Active/Standby Broker for High Availability<a name="active-standby-broker-deployment"></a>
+# Amazon MQ active/standby broker for high availability<a name="active-standby-broker-deployment"></a>

 An *active/standby broker* is comprised of two brokers in two different Availability Zones, configured in a *redundant pair*\.
 These brokers communicate synchronously with your application, and with Amazon EFS\.
 For more information, see [Storage](broker-storage.md)\.